-(ii) Property, plant and equipment
+(iii) Property, plant and equipment

-The fair value of land and buildings are based on market values.
+The fair value of land is based on market values.
 The market value of property is the estimated amount for which a property could be exchanges on the date of valuation between a willing buyer and a willing seller in an arm's length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.

-An external, independent valuation company, having appropriate recognised professional qualifications and recent experience in the location and category of property being valued, values the Bank's land and building.
+An external, independent valuation company, having appropriate recognised professional qualifications and recent experience in the location and category of property being valued, values the Bank's land.

-(iii) Equity and investing securities
+(iv) Equity and investing securities